-A revegetation/retention plan shall be submitted as part of the preliminary plat.
-The revegetation/retention plan shall show all areas that will be disturbed, retained and revegetated.
-These areas include roads, utility corridors, firebreaks, trails, or other proposed work that require cut and/or fills, any grading or retention.
-The plan shall show designated storage areas of debris, dirt, and topsoil.
-The plan shall detail where vegetation will be removed and replaced and the types of vegetation to be planted.
-Disturbed areas must be revegetated with indigenous plants before any bonds are returned by the city.
-Detail of how vegetation will be established shall be listed.
-Also shown are all cuts and fills and retention wall depths, slope, and height.
-A licensed civil engineer shall endorse the plan.
-The city engineer and planning commission must approve the plan.
+- A. A revegetation/retention plan shall be submitted as part of the preliminary plat. - B. The revegetation/retention plan shall show all areas that will be disturbed, retained and revegetated.

+- a.
+These areas include: - i.
+Roads - ii.
+Utility corridors - iii.
+Firebreaks - iv.
+Trails - v.
+Other proposed work that require cut and/or fills, any grading or retention - C. The plan shall show designated storage areas of debris, dirt, and topsoil. - D. The plan shall detail where vegetation will be removed and replaced and the types of vegetation to be planted. - E. Disturbed areas must be revegetated with indigenous plants before any bonds are returned by the city. - F. Detail of how vegetation will be established shall be listed. - G. Also shown are all cuts and fills and retention wall depths, slope, and height. - H. A licensed civil engineer shall endorse the plan. - I. The city engineer and planning commission, and city council must approve the plan.